 To configure proxy settings follow the steps given below,

-Configure WSUS server settings to publish third party patch updates to SCCM server.
+Configure WSUS server settings to publish third party software and patch updates to the SCCM server.
 To configure WSUS server settings follow the steps given below,

 Note: Ensure that you specify the details of the primary WSUS server while configuring this settings.